exercism/python/concepts/complex-numbers/about.md

 There are two functions implemented for numeric types that are very useful when working with complex numbers:

-- `<imaginary number>.conjugate()` simply flips the sign of the imaginary part of a complex number (_from + to - or vice-versa_).
+- `<complex number>.conjugate()` simply flips the sign of the imaginary part of a complex number (_from + to - or vice-versa_).

-Because of the way complex multiplication works, this is more useful than you might think.
+    - Because of the way complex multiplication works, this is more useful than you might think.
 - `abs(<complex number>)` is guaranteed to return a real number with no imaginary part.